l337Rooster/Korean-language-parser/README.md

 # Korean Sentence Parser
-Based on the [Kakao Hangul Analyzer III](https://github.com/kakao/khaiii) (khaiii) and JBW's phrase parser.
-The parser webapp is built using the [Flask](http://flask.pocoo.org) Python app-server, [Vue JS](https://vuejs.org) for the front-end, and [Webpack](https://webpack.js.org) for build-management

-The parser, currently accessible online in development form at [http://hangugeo.org/analyzer](http://hangugeo.org/analyzer), is meant to be a learning tool for students of the Korean language.
-It is still a work-in-progress and so may not give correct or even any parsing for a particular sentence, and may be offline at times.
+The parser implemented in this repo is meant to be a learning tool for students of the Korean language.
+It is currently accessible online in development form at [http://hangugeo.org/analyzer](http://hangugeo.org/analyzer).
+It is currently still very-much a work-in-progress and so may not give correct or even any parsing for a particular sentence, and may be offline at times.

+The parser depends on several crucial 3rd-party components, foremost being the [Kakao Hangul Analyzer III](https://github.com/kakao/khaiii) (Khaiii), a neural-net-based Korean phoneme analyzer made available by Kakao.
+The parser web-app is built using the [Flask](http://flask.pocoo.org) Python app-server, [Vue JS](https://vuejs.org) for the front-end, and [Webpack](https://webpack.js.org) for build-management.

+The main contribution made here is a phrase parser that takes the phonemes and low-level parts-of-speech derived by Khaiii to produce a hierarchical phrase parse-tree, representing syntactic constructs such as predicates, subject, object & topic phrases, common conjugation and connecting patterns, an so on.
+In addition, a web-based front is included that provides easy access to the parser and attempts to show the parsing in a understeandable graphical form along with helpful annotations, word definitions, translations and links to various references for the key constructs in a sentence, hopefully useful to learners of the Korean language.

 ### Example UI